COVID-19 pandemic in Montreal: Overwhelmed hospitals

 On March 20, the EPIC Centre, one of the largest cardiovascular prevention centre in Canada with more than 5,303 registered members, suspended its activities until further notice.
 As of April 28, four of the five surgical units at Maisonneuve-Rosemont Hospital were infected with COVID-19 patients.
 On May 7, Le Devoir newspaper revealed that a patient with COVID-19 had been in the emergency room of Maisonneuve-Rosemont hospital for more than 100 hours.

 On March 27, while Quebec had 2,021 cases confirmed to COVID-19 and the Jewish General Hospital treated approximately 40% of the 50 intensive care patients, the hospitals of Verdun and Hôpital Notre-Dame did not treat any COVID-19 patient.

-As of May 1, thirty patients and 34 health care workers at Lakeshore General Hospital have been diagnosed with covid.
-The Lakeshore was filled to beyond its capacity and the CIUSSS de l'Ouest-de-l'Île-de-Montréal is sending new patients to a field hospital set by the Canadian Red Cross inside a hockey arena in LaSalle.
+As of May 1, thirty patients and 34 health care workers at Lakeshore General Hospital were diagnosed with covid.
+The hospital was over capacity, so a temporary field hospital was set up in a hockey arena in LaSalle to handle overflow.

 On May 6, the National Institute of Excellence in Health and Social Services (INESS) published a study, according to which the room for maneuver for Montreal hospitals would be very slim in the event of an increase in hospitalization related to COVID.

 On May 18, Minister of Health and Social Services Danielle McCan announced that non-emergency surgeries postponed due to COVID-19 would gradually resume in Quebec hospitals, but only at a rate of approximately 40% in Greater Montreal, The next day, the Minister raised the possibility of cancer patients in Montreal having surgery outside Montreal, for example, at the Hotel-Dieu de Québec.

 However, the Montreal Children's Hospital and CHU Sainte-Justine received slightly less than half of patients during COVID than usual.
 On June 5, a potential delay of 24,000 oncology surgeries was caused by COVID-19.